GSA/challenges-and-prizes/_all-challenges/1155-enhancing-computer-vision-for-public-safety-challenge.md

   * Individuals or members of a team may only be selected to participate on one contestant group and cannot participate on multiple teams nor contestant categories

-  * Deadline – The submissions must be available for evaluation by the end date noted in the “important Dates” section of these rules
+  * Deadline – The submissions must be received by NIST by 5:00 PM Mountain Time on the due date noted in the "Summary of Important Dates" section of these rules.

   * No NIST logo – submission(s) and participant(s) must not use NIST’s logo or official seal and must not claim NIST endorsement